smalltong02/keras-llm-robot/readme.md

 - #### Configuration Interface

-    In the configuration interface, you can choose suitable language models to load, categorized as `General Models`, `Multimodal Models`, `Special Models`, and `Online Models`.
+    In the configuration interface, you can choose suitable language models to load, categorized as `Fundamental Models`, `Multimodal Models`, `Special Models`, and `Online Models`.

-  1. **`General Models`** Untouched models published on Hugging Face, supporting models with chat templates similar to OpenAI.
+  1. **`Fundamental Models`** Untouched models published on Hugging Face, supporting models with chat templates similar to OpenAI.
   2. **`Multimodal Models`** (`Not implemented`): Models supporting both voice and text or image and text at the lower level.
   3. **`Special Models`** Quantized models (GGUF) published on Hugging Face or models requiring special chat templates.
   4. **`Online Models`** Supports online language models from OpenAI and Google, such as GPT4-Turbo, Gemini-Pro, GPT4-vision, and Gemini-Pro-vision.
 Requires OpenAI API Key and Google API Key, which can be configured in the system environment variables or in the configuration interface.